Create custom visitor group criteria

 Describes visitor group criteria, which are the building blocks of a visitor group.

-Optimizely Content Management System (CMS) comes with a number of predefined visitor group criteria but you can develop your own.
+Optimizely Content Management System (CMS) comes with several predefined visitor group criteria, but you can develop your own.

-Each criterion defines a condition which is evaluated to determine if a visitor is part of a group.
-If a sufficient number of visitor group criteria are fulfilled, the visitor is considered a member of that group.
-The following example shows a Time of Day criterion that is fulfilled if the current time is between 8 AM and 12 PM, except on weekends:
+Each criterion defines a condition that determines whether a visitor is part of a group.
+If a visitor fulfills a sufficient number of criteria, the visitor is considered a member of that group.
+The following example shows a fulfilled Time of Day criterion when the current time is between 8 a.m. and 12 p.m., except on weekends:

 From a development standpoint, a visitor group criterion is a combination of (at least) two classes:

-- A model class, which stores and persists user input from the user interface.
+• A model class stores and persists user input from the user interface.

-- A criterion class, which evaluates the context and the data stored in the model to determine if the criteria are fulfilled.
+• A criterion class evaluates the context and the data stored in the model to determine if it fulfills the criteria.

 Prerequisites